-There are 4 classic and famous Wu Yi Rock plant cultivars: Da Hong Pao, Tie Luo Han, Bai Ji Guan and Shui Jin Gui and other popular ones like Shui Xian, Rou Gui.
+There are hundreds of tea plant varietals and cultivars planted in these rock gaps and surrounded by cliffs and lush vegetation.
+Some famous varietals such as Da Hong Pao, Tie Luo Han, Bai Ji Guan and Shui Jin Gui and other popular ones like Shui Xian, Rou Gui.
 Each type of Rock Tea has its own unique characteristics, from the appearance of the leave, the style and nuance of productions creating this highly sophisticated classical category among the world of tea and producing warm and complex aromas and flavours.
 The prestige of Wu Yi Rock Tea is simply something every tea drinker must experience.
+A good-quality Rock Tea is described as "Rock Bone & Floral Fragrance" interpreting as the "Yan Yun".
 Most Rock Oolong Teas will benefit from storing for between 2 – 3 years and they will gain a smoothness and balance flavour.